 We found 5 orthopedic reconstructive surgeons who accept Medicare near Colonial Heights, VA.

-Dr. Philip Holzknecht's specialties are orthopedic trauma, adult orthopedic reconstructive surgery, and sports medicine.
-His clinical interests include arthroscopic surgery, replacement arthroplasty (joint replacement), and sports health.
-He honors Medicare insurance.
-Before completing his residency at Texas Tech University Health Sciences Center and William Beaumont Army Medical Center, Dr. Holzknecht attended medical school at Georgetown University School of Medicine.
-Dr. Holzknecht is conversant in Spanish.
+Dr. Philip Holzknecht sees patients in Fredericksburg, VA and Stafford, VA.
+His medical specialties are orthopedic trauma, adult orthopedic reconstructive surgery, and sports medicine.
+Dr. Holzknecht's clinical interests include arthroscopic surgery, replacement arthroplasty (joint replacement), and sports health.
+He accepts Medicare insurance.
+After attending Georgetown University School of Medicine, he completed his residency training at Texas Tech University Health Sciences Center and William Beaumont Army Medical Center.
+In addition to English, Dr. Holzknecht speaks Spanish.
 He is affiliated with Mary Washington Hospital.
-His practice is open to new patients.
+He is open to new patients.

 Clinical interests: Sports Health, Fractures, Arthroscopic Surgery, Arthritis, Replacement Arthroplasty, Trauma

-Dr. Kenneth Accousti, who practices in Fredericksburg, VA and Stafford, VA, is a medical specialist in orthopedic trauma, adult orthopedic reconstructive surgery, and sports medicine.
-His areas of expertise include the following: arthroscopic surgery, replacement arthroplasty (joint replacement), and sports health.
-Dr. Accousti takes Medicaid and Medicare insurance.
-He obtained his medical school training at Georgetown University School of Medicine and performed his residency at a hospital affiliated with UMDNJ-New Jersey Medical School.
-He is affiliated with Mary Washington Hospital.
+Dr. Kenneth Accousti specializes in orthopedic trauma, adult orthopedic reconstructive surgery, and sports medicine and practices in Fredericksburg, VA and Stafford, VA.
+His areas of expertise include arthroscopic surgery, replacement arthroplasty (joint replacement), and sports health.
+He accepts Medicaid and Medicare insurance.
+Dr. Accousti graduated from Georgetown University School of Medicine.
+Dr. Accousti's medical residency was performed at a hospital affiliated with UMDNJ-New Jersey Medical School.
+He is professionally affiliated with Mary Washington Hospital.

 Clinical interests: Sports Health, Shoulder Problems, Fractures, Arthroscopic Surgery, Arthritis, Replacement ...
 (Read more)